Content Production Process: How to Scale Content Creation

 Lots of people (content creators especially) say they work best under pressure.
 But the fact is, it only takes a little bit of stress to push people beyond their optimal stress level.
 And when they’re beyond their optimal level, they can’t do their best work.

 Give everybody some breathing room and set each deadline well in advance of the target publication date.
 It’s also important to build in an extra buffer every time the content changes hands.
-If you notice the team slipping behind, pull a non-priority piece of content or outsource some of the production to a freelance content strategist until they’re caught back up.
+If you notice the team slipping behind, pull a non-priority piece of content or outsource some of the production to a freelancer who can produce content faster.
 If it happens consistently, bigger changes are in order.
 Perhaps your target pace wasn’t realistic, or perhaps you need to hire more people.

 Optimizing your content production isn’t about producing as much content as possible only for the sake of having content.
 That would be a waste of time and resources.
-Rather, it’s about creating a scalable process that helps you turn your content into a strategic advantage.
+Rather, it’s about creating a scalable process that turns your content into a strategic advantage that drives better ROI on your SEO spend.

-So, once all your fantastic content is out in the world, measure the return so you can continually fine-tune your content strategy.
+So, once all your fantastic content is out in the world, measure the content marketing ROI so you can continually fine-tune your content strategy.

-Utilize behavioral analytics tools such as Decibel, Clicktale, and Mouseflow to see how (or if) your content is being consumed and if it’s leading buyers through the funnel.
-Where there’s lack of engagement or action by your audience, test new elements or messaging to drive better results, ensuring that your increased production is leading to a compound effect of tangible benefits for your brand.
+Utilize behavioral analytics tools such as Decibel, Clicktale, and Mouseflow to see how (or if) your content is being consumed and if it’s leading buyers through the purchase funnel.
+If your audience isn’t engaged, test new elements or messaging to drive better results. ensuring that your increased production is leading to a compound effect of tangible benefits for your brand.

 Then, perform regular content and competitor audits to take stock of where your additional opportunities lie, and replicate and iterate.
 Before you know it, your company will be a full-scale content powerhouse.